edward-sentongo/AR-Workshop/README.md

 **Import objects**
 1. Create a sampledata folder in your app.
 Right click 'app' folder, New -> sampledata.
 You may create extra folders in there according to your models.
 2. Create assets folder inside the main folder of your app.
 Right click 'main' folder, New -> Folder -> Assets folder.
 3. Go to [Poly](https://poly.google.com/) and search for any object.
-In the sample code, I searched for "cow"
+In the sample code, I searched for "cow" which I ended up using
 4. Unzip your object into sampledata folder.
 You will use many objects so create a unique folder for each object you unzip.
 Your folder should contain atleast an .obj file.
 It could also contain .mtl and other files.
 5. Right click on you assets folder, New -> Sceneform Asset and import your object.
-The .sfb goes to the assets folder, .sfa goes to the sampledata folder.
+The .sfb goes to the assets folder.
+The .sfa goes to the sampledata folder.
 6. Go to the code in this repo to see how to include your new 3d object into your scene :)

 Run it on your phone or simulator and scene the scene being created automatically for you.